privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 One thing this system unfortunately cannot do, and we looked, is answer the question users ask most often during disclosure: *"I do not have this credential yet.
 Where do I get it?"* It would be natural if the wallet could point at the issuer's website the moment a verifier asks for something missing.

 The reason it cannot is an axis mismatch.
 The entire trust system, from the ladder to the list to the certificates, is keyed by **party**: it answers "who vouches for this organisation".
 The obtain-flow needs the reverse lookup, keyed by **credential type**: "who issues this kind of credential, and at which URL".
 The ETSI list format has no field for that, and adding one would turn a trust statement into a discovery service with very different freshness and governance needs.
 It is no accident that the IRMA world *can* do this: the IRMA scheme happens to be both things at once, a party registry *and* a credential catalog with issuance URLs.
-For the OpenID stack, a credential catalog is a separate piece of infrastructure, and a story for another post.
+For the OpenID4VC stack, a credential catalog is a separate piece of infrastructure, and a story for another post.

 ## Getting vouched for